choonchernlim/choonchernlim-archetype-webapp/README.md

 * Go to `https://localhost:8443` and select the link to see the project main page.

-### Starting webpackge-dev-server for Front-End Development
+### Starting Webpack Dev Server for Front-End Development

 * Change directory to `frontend` dir.